 BAD PLANTS: Beware of garden centres.
 Most of them have no idea what they are selling.
 Most sell invasive non-native plants like Canadian waterweed (Elodea Canadensis) or Esthwaite waterweed (Elodea nuttali).
 Other plants to avoid are water fern (Azolla filiculoides), Water primrose (Ludwigia granfiflora) New Zealand pygmy weed (Crassula helmsii), parrot’s feather (Myriphyllum aquaticum), and Curly pondweed (Lagarosiphon major).
 If these get into your pond, take every single little bit out by hand and warn the garden centre about them.
 Do not put them down a drain or in the rubbish.
 Burn them or bury them.
 They are dangerous invaders.

 Duckweed is invasive too and often comes along with bought plants like water lilies.
-It is worth picking out every single bit of it (should you get any) just because a pond looks better without it.
+It may be worth picking out every single bit of it (should you get any) so that the pond looks better but frogs actually like it and I have seen tadpoles eating it.
 Check what kind you have.
 The worst is the least duckweed (Lemna minuta), an alien species.
 But there are three kinds of rare duckweed which are interesting – rootless duckweed (Wolffia arrhiza), fat duckweed (Lemna gibba) or great duckweed (Spirodela polyrrhiza).
 If you’ve got these kinds, tell your local wildlife trust.
 But you are most likely just to have common duckweed (Lemna minor).

 Margin plants which are useful incude water mint (a bit invasive!), water forget-me-not (also a bit invasive!), articulated rush, common spike rush, watercress, fool’s watercress (don’t eat it!), marsh pennywort, marsh marigold, purple loosestrife, marsh woundwort, sedges like carex pendula, ivy-leaved crowfoot, and ragged robin.
 Bulrushes are too large and invasive for garden ponds.
 Yellow iris is also invasive but they look so great it may be worth planting them and cutting them back each year.